 How to Get Rid of Blackheads on Your Nose

 Many people deal with them-—those pesky blackheads that speckle the skin on and around your nose.
 Sometimes they’re barely noticeable, but other times you might feel like it’s the only thing people look at when they see your face.
-Blackheads are pretty common, so ditch the thick makeup and follow these tips on how you might just be able to rid your nose of those little dots.
+Blackheads are pretty common, so ditch the thick makeup and follow these different skin care tips to learn how you might just be able to rid your nose of those little dots.

 What are Blackheads?